hudsonjychen/business-execution-graph/documentation/getting-started.md

 **Zoom in/out** and **drag nodes** to freely explore the graph layout.
 Use the **filters** in the top-right corner to filter by object types and processes, allowing you to customize the view for analysis.

+Let’s take an example.
+Suppose you’re not interested in the `Export Management` process.
+You can deselect it from the **process filter**, and the interaction graph will update accordingly.
+The `Export Management` node and its connected edges will be removed, making the relationships among the remaining three processes simpler.

 ![Filters 1](./images/filters-1.png)

+The same applies to the **object type filter**.
+When you deselect one or more object types, the process nodes or edges not related to any selected object types will be removed.

 ![Filters 2](./images/filters-2.png)

 Additional tools in the top-right corner include the **color palette** and **graph configuration** (compass icon) buttons, which provide advanced customization options.